Dentbird OpenAPI Documentation

 Request for Access Token: After receiving the authorization code, the client sends the original

-when requesting the access token.Verification: The authentication server recalculates the
+code_verifierwhen requesting the access token.Verification: The authentication server recalculates the

-stored in the previous step.
+code_challengeusing the providedcode_verifierfrom the client and checks if it matches thecode_challengestored in the previous step.
 If they match, the access token is issued.

 state

-parameter during the authentication request, and the authentication server returns this value as is.
+The state parameter is used to prevent CSRF attacks.
+The client sends a random value as the state parameter during the authentication request, and the authentication server returns this value as is.
 The client verifies the returned value to confirm the validity of the request.

 nonce

-parameter during the authentication request, and the authentication server includes this value in the ID token when returning it.
-The client verifies the nonce
+nonce is used to prevent replay attacks.
+The client sends a random value as the nonce parameter during the authentication request, and the authentication server includes this value in the ID token when returning it.
+The client verifies the nonce value of the returned ID token to confirm the validity of the request.

 OpenID Connect